The Sky’s the Limit 2016 Hiking Challenge #1

 Which makes me lame.

 But – and this is a big but – I’ve taken my boys to DSP several times over the years.
-We’ve been inside the dome to the museum enough that they have it nearly memorized, AND I’ve hiked all the trails at the park before as well.
+We’ve been to the museum enough that they have it nearly memorized, and of course I’ll return some day to complete all the trails here.
 So I didn’t really feel all that “lame” for simply walking to the required sign and turning tail back to the car.

 Especially since Damian, my TSTL 2015 special needs Super Star, refuses to wear boots and walking through snow, slush, and mud for an hour would not be too fun for any of us.
 (As it was, I had to carry him over certain sections of muddy puddles and slush.)